Montenegrin Anti-Fascist Assembly of National Liberation

 The National Anti-Fascist Council of the Peoples Liberation of Montenegro and Boka was formed in Kolašin on 15 and 16 November 1943.
-At its second session, on 14 June 1944, it changed its name to Montenegrin Anti-Fascist Assembly of National Liberation (CASNO) (Crnogorska Antifašistička Skupština Narodnog Oslobođenja).
+On its second session on June 14, 1944, it changed its name to Montenegrin Anti-Fascist Assembly of National Liberation (CASNO) (Crnogorska Antifašistička Skupština Narodnog Oslobođenja).

 During World War II it developed to be the leadership of the Socialist Republic of Montenegro.
 Its president was dr. Nikola "Niko" Miljanić.

 In 1945 at the end of the war, it transformed to the National Parliament of Montenegro.